grscheller/scheller-linux-archive/notes/macos.md

   * Dropping support for OS upgrades on older non-upgradable hardware
 * Avoiding the use of modern FOSS licenses
   * resulting in using old crufty versions of POSIX tooling
-  * requiring the use of their party tooling for software development
+  * requiring the use of third party tooling for software development
   * not returning to the FOSS community yet being a Berkeley derived Unix
 * Wanting to keep their user base "dumb"
   * making software development more difficult than it needs to be